Hundertwasser Art Centre: Wairau Māori Art Gallery

+History of the building

-The Austrian artist-architect Friedensreich Hundertwasser, who lived in the Bay of Islands, designed an art centre for Whangārei in 1993.
+The Austrian artist-architect Friedensreich Hundertwasser, who lived in the Bay of Islands for 30 years, designed an art centre for Whangārei in 1993.
 The council did not build it at that time because Hundertwasser selected a building owned by Northland Regional Council, who did not wish to sell it to the Whangārei District Council.

 Hundertwasser went on to design the Hundertwasser Toilets for nearby Kawakawa, which became the major attraction for Kawakawa and are credited with providing an impetus for Kawakawa's economic recovery.
 After his death the Whangārei District Council revived plans to build the Hundertwasser Arts Centre and in 2012 signed a contract with Hundertwasser Non Profit Foundation to build it and to display authentic Hundertwasser work and contemporary Māori artwork there.
 The Hundertwasser Non Profit Foundation acknowledged this would be the last authentic Hundertwasser building, provided it was built on the building he selected.

 This project was costed, consented, agreed and included in the Long Term Council Plan.
 The cost to the council was to be $8 million including earthquake strengthening for the building.
 220,000 visitors a year were expected.
 A feasibility study by Deloittes assessed the economic benefit to Northland as $3.5 million per year.
 The Yes Whangarei campaign estimated the effective cost per household via rates to be $6.70 per year over 10 years.
 This per-household cost excluded the earthquake strengthening on the assumption it would be required regardless.
-The deputy Mayor, Phil Halse, said "Hundertwasser's legacy would put Whangārei on the map – not just in New Zealand but globally" whereas in Wellington the Wellington Regional Strategy study (2005) noted that Wellington had missed an opportunity to do just that for Wellington by not choosing the Hundertwasser and Gehry proposal for Te Papa.

-In 2014, however, newly elected councillors voted "That all previous motions and/or commitments on the Hundertwasser Art Centre be rescinded."
+The deputy Mayor, Phil Halse, said "Hundertwasser's legacy would put Whangārei on the map – not just in New Zealand but globally" whereas in Wellington the Wellington Regional Strategy study (2005) noted that Wellington had missed an opportunity to do just that for Wellington by not choosing the Hundertwasser and Gehry proposal for Te Papa.In 2014, however, newly elected councillors voted "That all previous motions and/or commitments on the Hundertwasser Art Centre be rescinded."
 The council then asked for further proposals to make that location iconic.
 The four proposals selected for further consideration included a revised proposal for the Hundertwasser Arts Centre (renamed Hundertwasser Wairau Māori Art Centre) by a newly formed trust called Prosper Northland.
 Under the new proposal Prosper Northland committed to finding all funding except for the earthquake strengthening.
 Whangārei District Council staff analysis stated that "Overall staff considers the HWMAC proposal to be about economic development while on balance the other three are more about enhancing Sense of Place and telling our story".
 A public meeting to present the HWMAC proposal was attended by over 1000 supporters.